skuroda/PackageResourceViewer/README.md

 `PackageResourceViewer: Edit Package Resource`:

 Open package resources as an editable file.
 Upon execution, this plugin will create a directory (if necessary) as well as save the resource.
+Note that these regular expressions are only compared against the file or directory name.

 ## Settings
-`ignored_directories`:
+`ignore_patterns`:

-Directories to ignore when listing files.
+A list of regular expressions of files to ignore.

 `open_multiple`:

-Setting to keep selection panel open after selecting a resource to open.
+Boolean to keep selection panel open after selecting a resource to open.